wilfriedago/dotfiles/README.md

 ### Shell

-For the shell, I am using [Zsh](https://www.zsh.org) with [Oh My Zsh](https://ohmyz.sh) and a custom theme.
+For the shell, I am using [Zsh](https://www.zsh.org).
 I have a few plugins installed, but I try to keep them minimal to avoid clutter.
-My Zsh configuration is modular, with separate files for aliases, completions, functions, plugins, and styles.
+My Zsh configuration is modular, with separate files for aliases, completions and functions.
 I also use [Starship](https://starship.rs) as my prompt.
 Check the [`config/zsh`](config/zsh) directory for my Zsh configuration and [`config/starship.toml`](config/starship.toml) for the Starship configuration.

 In terms of command-line tools, I try to keep them minimal—only the ones I use daily, such as: